 2.2 Cookies: Google Analytics

-This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+Th Websites use Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics uses “cookies”, which are text files placed on visitors’ computers, to help the website operators analyse how visitors use the site.
-The information generated by the cookie about the visitors’ use of the website will generally be transmitted to and stored by Google on servers in the United States.
+The information generated by the cookie about the visitors’ use of the Websites will generally be transmitted to and stored by Google on servers in the United States.

 2.3 Communication with ngena